MelonSpeedruns/BotwRandomizer/README.md

 ## Contributing

-Feel free to contribue in any way you can!
+Feel free to contribute in any way you can!
 I'm very open to suggestions and ideas, as long as they are explained carefully and in detail.
 Thanks for helping out making this rando a better piece of software!

 ## Creators